pramod096/pm-s04-g04-project/README.md

 ### Our Project
 * Project Management to Upgrade IT Equipment
-* Project to plan, procure and set up the associated physical requirements, software and hardware equipment for an IT Company.
+* Project to plan, procure and set up the associated physical requirements, Software and Hardware equipment for an IT Company.
+Our objective is to upgrade the equipment of an IT company as suitable to the product development environment of the Company.

 ### Our Team